 Possibly one of the key pillars to quality oral solid dosage (OSD) pharmaceutical manufacturing is particle characterization.
+The importance of particle size analysis in pharma manufacturing is significant.
 Particle variability, particularly particle size distribution (PSD), can substantially impact the flowability, blend uniformity, compressibility, dissolution rate and bioavailability of OSD.
 The result of these factors ultimately impacts the safety, efficacy, and quality of drugs.
 It is of no surprise that the importance of controlling and monitoring PSD in your process is among the highest priority in the pharmaceutical industry.

 Typically, PSD is measured post-processing after a batch operation modifies the particle size or a sample is taken during processing to determine the process end-point.
 The industry standard to determine PSD is still regarded as sieve analysis, where a sample of material is taken and passed through a number different sized sieves.
 The amount is then collected from the sieves and weighed to determine its PSD.